SEO Campaign: A Visual Guide

 Link Research: It’s Time to Get Backlinks

 Where to begin?
-First, I definitely recommend reviewing this video from Siege Media for a quick 8-minute video that details some simple backlink strategies that will be useful to implement as you use Raven Tools to conduct your link research and link monitoring.
+I definitely recommend reviewing the two internal links I’ve provided along with this video from Siege Media for a quick walkthrough that details some simple backlink strategies that will be useful to implement as you use Raven Tools to conduct your link research and link monitoring.

 Step 1: Open Raven’s Site Finder and enter your keyword